When we hesitate, God beckons us

 The Midrash, however, provides a different perspective.
 Moses is a righteous man and has done exactly what God has asked him to do.
 God asked him to build a tabernacle and he did so, as quickly as possible.
 And when the Tabernacle was completed, he stood outside, in awe of God’s presence, hesitant to enter the Tent of Meeting.
 The Midrash then quotes God as saying to Himself: “it is not right for Moses who constructed the Tabernacle to remain outside while I am inside.
 I will call to him to enter.”
 Therefore, the Bible continues: “The Lord called Moses and spoke to him from the Tent of Meeting, saying” (Leviticus 1:1).

 The Midrash weaves together the end of Exodus with the beginning of Leviticus into one cohesive story.
 In so doing, it portrays God as a gracious host, who recognizes Moses’ important role in constructing a house for Him.
 And it portrays Moses as the humble and righteous servant of God who, despite having completed the building of the Tabernacle and knowing its purpose as a meeting place between God and himself, hesitates to enter the sanctuary because of his awe of God’s presence.
 It is God, therefore, who calls to Moses and beckons to him to enter.
+But the Tabernacle itself represents a balance between intimacy and distance.
+God’s presence creates awe and sets a barrier between man and God.
+And, indeed, it is only a few select men, like Moses who are able to enter the inner sanctum.
+But when Moses does enter, he does so on behalf of all Israel.

 The essence of the Tabernacle, then, is God’s calling out to man, creating an environment in which man can come close to God.
 The place is created, not out of man’s need, or his initiative, but out of God’s understanding of our need to feel His presence among us.
 And, like Moses, when we hesitate to enter, He beckons to us.